Adiabatic Electroweak Baryogenesis Driven by an Axion-like Particle: Conclusions

 The ALP triggers a strong first-order phase transition insensitively to the value of $f$, and leads to the adiabatic regime at $f$ above $10$~TeV, where thick bubble walls prevent non-local baryon production from particle diffusion.
 Nonetheless, coupled to the EW anomaly, the ALP can naturally realize local spontaneous EWBG to solve the matter-antimatter asymmetry problem for $f$ below $10^8$~GeV while avoiding strong washout.
 Interestingly, the phase transition occurs smoothly because the bubble nucleation temperature is close to the bubble disappearing temperature, and baryogenesis proceeds almost isothermally.

 Using that the ALP-Higgs mixing is constrained by various experiments, we find the viable window to be $f$ from about $10^5$ to $10^7$~GeV, which corresponds to ALP mass in the MeV to GeV scale.
-In such weakly coupled regime, our scenario is completely safe not only from the EDM constraints, especially from the bound on the electron EDM recently improved by ACME II, but also from Higgs precision measurements.
+In such a weakly coupled regime, our scenario is completely safe not only from the EDM constraints, especially from the bound on the electron EDM recently improved by ACME II, but also from Higgs precision measurements.
 These are the features distinguishable from the conventional scenarios of EWBG.
 The indicated ALP window, which has suffered from the lack of strong theoretical interest, could be probed in future beam-dump experiments such as SHiP. \\ \\

 {\bf Acknowledgments} THJ thanks G\' eraldine Servant and Eibun Senaha for useful discussions.
 This work was supported by IBS under the project code, IBS-R018-D1 (THJ and CSS), and by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIP) (NRF-2018R1C1B6006061) (KSJ).
+T. H. J. is also supported by the US Department of Energy grant DE- SC0010102 and Prof. Kohsaku Tobioka's startup fund at Florida State University (Project id: 084011- 550- 042584).